isomerpages/moe-cjc/_news/2024/CJC unites in hope for the Interreligious Youth with Pope Francis.md

 <p>Student emcees introducing the communal batik art piece to the college.
 From left to right: Noor Aaliyah Ford, Sophie O’Hara, Hayley Adelyna Binte Haslizal</p>
-<p>Kavenesh Manivannan, a Hindu student from 2T03, shared that “it is a great
+<p>Kavenesh Manivannan, a Hindu student, shared that “it is a great opportunity
-opportunity to learn from various viewpoints and connect with people from different faiths.
+to learn from various viewpoints and connect with people from different faiths.
 Events like these can help build understanding and respect, which are crucial for promoting harmony.”
 He added that the communal batik piece and the art installation ‘Wings of Unity and Hope’ created by CJCians will show the Pope our commitment towards unity and “it is an important part that the Singaporean youth will play in building a future that is grounded in peace and mutual respect.”</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Putting_up_dove_installation_website.jpg">